flowiseai/flowise

 Build AI Agents, Visually

-Visual AI agent and chatflow builder with drag-and-drop interface
+Visual AI agent builder with drag-drop flow editor and runtime orchestration

 How Data Flows Through the System